tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/session-notes/session-100-dufr.md

 Above the portal, the party scouts.
 [Wellby](<../../../people/pcs/dunmar-fellowship/wellby.md>) finds a fish swimming in the kelp below, and speaks to it; from the fish the party learns that the inside of the large building is a bad place, where the fish avoids because it might become food.
 [Seeker](<../../../people/pcs/dunmar-fellowship/seeker.md>), casting clairvoyance, sees the room with the portal, a large open space patrolled by a giant with squid-like tentacles sprouting from its head.
 [Kenzo](<../../../people/pcs/dunmar-fellowship/kenzo.md>), using his commune with nature ritual, senses malevolence from the dead kelp and bleached coral, identifies the portal, and detects a dormant, hungry entity below the strange pool of water.

 The party comes up with a plan of attack: [Riswynn](<../../../people/pcs/dunmar-fellowship/riswynn.md>) will use her control water spell to still the current, allowing [Kenzo](<../../../people/pcs/dunmar-fellowship/kenzo.md>), [Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>), and [Wellby](<../../../people/pcs/dunmar-fellowship/wellby.md>) to swim through, invisible.
-Meanwhile, [Seeker](<../../../people/pcs/dunmar-fellowship/seeker.md>) will create, and then animate, a giant stone crab, and use it to create a distraction to draw the Merfolk guards away from the rear entrance to the civic building.
+Meanwhile, [Seeker](<../../../people/pcs/dunmar-fellowship/seeker.md>) will create, and then animate, a giant stone crab, and use it to create a distraction to draw the [Merfolk](<../../../creatures/unsorted/merfolk.md>) guards away from the rear entrance to the civic building.
 The plan works perfectly.

-[Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>), [Wellby](<../../../people/pcs/dunmar-fellowship/wellby.md>), and [Kenzo](<../../../people/pcs/dunmar-fellowship/kenzo.md>) land on the slimy, matted roof of the building, but the kelp is too thick to easily cut.
+[People/PCs/Dunmar Fellowship/Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>), [Wellby](<../../../people/pcs/dunmar-fellowship/wellby.md>), and [Kenzo](<../../../people/pcs/dunmar-fellowship/kenzo.md>) land on the slimy, matted roof of the building, but the kelp is too thick to easily cut.
 Instead, they stealthily approach the building, entering from the rear door after the guards leave to investigate the stone crab.
 Beginning to scout the building, the party finds signs of occupation: a rack of spears in the entrance room, and a large, frequently used meeting room further into the building.

 There are several archways leading into the central room, which contains the portal and the tentacled guardian, a herald of [Gazankoa](<../../../people/extraplanar-powers/gazankoa.md>).
 While swimming, [Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>) makes a noise, and the creature notices.
 Although the group is invisible and remains undetected, the sound is enough to alert the herald and it begins to block the doors with hanging kelp, preventing undetected entry.